kenttuominen/Bluetooth_fixer/README.md

 4. Enter the password for the computer if prompted and wait ~30 seconds
 5. You should see the bluetooth reset icon appear in the favorites bar on the left.

+## Usage
+- Clicking the Bluetooth refresh button will clear the page-cache, dentries, inodes, and swap-memory
+- You may right click press "Remove Stimulation Device"

+## Notes
+These connectivity issues appear to be specific to v4 devices and the 20.04 Ubuntu OS drivers; This is likely unnecessary for v5 devices, but does provide a one click solution to clear all cache in instances where light trouble-shooting is needed.